Ahmed-Essam-Hammam/attendance_system/README.md

 Pandas
 OpenPyXL
 Notes
-The first time a face is recognized, it is added to the attendance sheet.
-The Excel file (Attendance.xlsx) is automatically created if it doesn’t exist.
-To improve accuracy, use high-quality, front-facing images in the images/ folder.
+The first time a face is recognized, it is added to the attendance sheet The Excel file (Attendance.xlsx) is automatically created if it doesn’t exist To improve accuracy, use high-quality, front-facing images in the images/ folder Future Improvements
-Future Improvements
 🔹 Add a GUI for better usability
 🔹 Store attendance data in a database instead of an Excel file